 What you see above is an edited example of a directory listing on a unix system.
-You can achieve the same result as what you see above by using the ls command with the long listing function (Is -I).
-Consider that the above result was an abstract of the output of ls -I /home on the linux server.
+You can achieve the same result as what you see above by using the ls command with the long listing function (ls -l).
+Consider that the above result was an abstract of the output of ls -l /home on the linux server.